parsaeisa/Go_practice/concurrency/Concurrency.md

 # Concurrency .

-There is some neat tools in golang for parallel programming.

-* go func
-* wait group
-* select
-* channels

 > Map and array are not thread safe.
 We cannot edit a single array in multiple seperated threads.

 Also stringbuilder library is not thread safe.